-Eating well does not necessarily mean spending lots of time in the kitchen: many nutritious foods are great for snacking, or can be prepared very quickly.
-You may find it easier to ‘eat to hunger’, choosing foods that keep you feeling energetic!
+Eating well while breastfeeding or producing breastmilk, does not necessarily mean spending lots of time in the kitchen: many nutritious foods are great for snacking on, or can be prepared very quickly.
+You may find it easier to satisfy your hunger by choosing foods that keep you feeling energetic.

-Although there are exceptions, most breastfeeding mothers find that they can eat what they like (in moderation, of course), including spicy foods, without an effect on their baby.
+Although there are exceptions, most breastfeeding mothers find that they can eat what they like (in moderation, of course), including spicy foods, without it having an affectffect on their baby.
 However, you will want to avoid too much of some foods and types of drink:

 Caffeine while breastfeeding

-Too much caffeine while breastfeeding can keep your baby awake, or make him unusually fussy, so it is better to limit the amount of drinks containing caffeine (not only tea and coffee, but also cola and energy drinks) you have.
+Too much caffeine while breastfeeding can keep your baby awake, or make them unusually fussy, so it is better to limit the amount of drinks you have containing caffeine (not only tea and coffee, but also cola and energy drinks).
 Some cold and flu remedies contain caffeine, and chocolate also contains a substance (theobromine) that is very similar and can produce the same effects.